emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

+---
+toc: true
-(delete this)`--- toc: true excerpt: "Getting you up and running R on the UC Davis FARM computing cluster." ---`(delete this)
+excerpt: "Getting you up and running R on the UC Davis FARM computing cluster."
+---

 ## Intro